 Light dispersing and color tuning

-LEDs can be made to direct its rays to any specific location without the aid of any external reflector.
-This achieves a greater application efficiency and even light distribution than any other conventional light source.
+LEDs direct their rays accurately without external reflectors, offering better application efficiency and even light distribution than conventional light sources.

 LEDs offer a wide spectrum of vivid colors.
 Multi-colored LED devices can shift through various colors with easy dimming functions.